pierre-pvln/compose-host/README.md

 Below folder structure should be present on the host which runs docker:
 ```
-a_folder\on_host     shell scripts to build and run the docker configurations
+a_folder\on_host     shell scripts to build and run the docker configurations (YOU SHOULD BE HERE)
         \services    folder with the various configurations of services
         \stacks      folder with the docker compose yaml files
         \storage     not used yet